hunterbridges/dabes_engine/readme.md

 Bugs:
 * Debug text currently dead
 * Tile maps should be disposed of more thoroughly (destroy is leaking)
-* Gap in audio loop, gotta use smaller format audio files...
+* Gap in audio loop, gotta use OGG files...
-* Parallax zoom is weird
+* Parallax zoom is sliiiightly weird

 Code Gripes:
 * Too many cpp directives, not enough platform specific modules